sutekina/sutekina-web/README.md

 ## uninstalling:

-generally speaking, if you are uninstalling it's pretty straightforward but you should be aware that sutekina-web creates an event scheduler in your mysql db, you can easily drop it using `DROP EVENT AddUserHistory;`.
+generally speaking, if you are uninstalling it's pretty straightforward but you should be aware that sutekina-web creates an event scheduler in your mysql db, you can easily drop it using `DROP EVENT AddUserHistory;`, you should do this otherwise it will run daily and add to the user_history table.